 "Guerrilla Guitar Tactics and Techniques" to get free little known tips, tricks and trade secrets to learn how to play guitar quickly and painlessly!

 Are you trying to decide what size and kind of guitar to buy?
 Maybe you just want some clear advice on how to tune your new guitar.
 Perhaps you just want to try something new and explore the idea of how to play guitar in general.
 You could be a parent looking for ways to encourage your child’s development through music.
 You might be doing your Board level Exam Grades or National Diploma (European visitors).
-Maybe you’re doing a music or teaching degree or you want to learn and master how to play guitar as a serious hobby or even as a professional performance endeavour.
+Maybe you’re doing a music or general teaching degree or you want to learn and master how to play guitar as a serious hobby or even as a professional performance endeavour.
 It could be you are just plain curious or you’re looking for a source of motivation, self-confidence or a satisfying creative outlet.
-Possibly you are just searching for new playing material.
+Possibly you are just searching for ear-training techniques or new playing material or more in depth music theory studies.
 Who ever you are and whatever your reason to explore this site, no matter where you have already reached on your musical development journey, I believe there will be something here of value to you or anyone learning how to play guitar.
 Especially as this site grows from these humble beginnings.
 If you're not sure where to start just work your way down the buttons from the top on the left hand side of this page.
 Or just click on any link that interests you.

 Here is where you will find an ever increasing catalogue of guitar video lessons, guitar TAB, sheet music, free exercises and music related information to suit your needs, as well as a growing resource of musical guidance and the community spirit of like minded friendly musicians to interact with from all over the world and best of all it is absolutely free!
 Subscribe to my RSS feed and/or newsletter to keep updated on the site’s growth and progress.